CLARIAH/COW/README.md

 ## CSV on the Web (CoW)

-> CoW is an integrated CSV to RDF converter using the W3C standard [CSVW](https://www.w3.org/TR/tabular-data-primer/) for rich semantic table specificatons, producing [nanopublications](http://nanopub.org/) as an output RDF model.
+> CoW is a tool to convert a .csv file into Linked Data.
+Specifically, CoW is an integrated CSV to RDF converter using the W3C standard [CSVW](https://www.w3.org/TR/tabular-data-primer/) for rich semantic table specificatons, producing [nanopublications](http://nanopub.org/) as an output RDF model.
 CoW converts any CSV file into an RDF dataset.